James is the practice team leader of the Maddocks Government & Not-for-Profit team in Victoria.

-James leads the Victorian State Government team at Maddocks and has more than 25 years of experience providing a broad range of contract, commercial and administrative law advice to government departments and statutory authorities.
-He has drafted and negotiated a large number of significant contracts for the provision of goods and services to the Victorian State Government including for IT services.
-He regularly provides practical and strategic advice about managing contractual performance and the resolution of contractual disputes.
-He also advises his clients on compliance with legislation.
+He has over 25 years of experience providing a broad range of contract, commercial and administrative law advice to government departments and statutory authorities.
+James regularly provides practical and strategic advice about tendering and procurement issues, managing contractual performance and the resolution of contractual disputes.
+He also advises his clients on the exercise of their functions and powers and on compliance with legislation

 Energy Safe Victoria

-Assisting Energy Safe Victoria with a prosecution against Powercor for breaches of electric line vegetation clearances and for causing 3 fires.
-This was the first prosecution launched by ESV under the Electricity Safety Act.
-The Magistrates’ Court imposed significant fines on Powercor and the prosecution has led to Powercor significantly improving its inspections and bushfire management practices.
-James is currently assisting ESV on 2 further prosecutions that occurred in 2018 involving arcing conductors and a snapped power pole.
+Conducting a number of prosecutions against Powercor for breaches of the Electricity Safety Act in relation to electric line vegetation clearances and for causing bushfires.
+The Magistrates’ Court imposed significant fines on Powercor and the prosecution has led to Powercor significantly improving its pole inspections and replacements and its bushfire mitigation practices.